DaneOAiken/NbaBrackets/README.md

 # NbaBrackets

-This project provides a simple website for creating NBA team brackets.
-It lets you:
+This project provides a simple website for ranking NBA teams in each conference.

-- Rank all 30 teams for the regular season by dragging them into order.
-- Pick winners through the playoff rounds until a champion is decided.

-To use the site, open `index.html` in a web browser.
+You can drag and drop the teams within the Eastern and Western conference lists to rank them from 1–15.
 Rankings are saved to `localStorage` so they persist across visits.

+Open `index.html` in a web browser to try it out.